devaneyJE/elk_deployment_project/README.md

 ![Azure Network Diagram:](Diagrams/ELK_Azure_Deployment.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to recreate the entire deployment pictured above.
-Alternatively, select portions of the `install-elk.yml` file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, using select playbooks of those included may be used to install only certain aspects of this system monitoring solution, such as Filebeat.

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use